 Her comment surprised Jon and he tilted her chin up toward him gently with a fingertip.
 “Please don’t compromise,” he told her in concern.
 “If you give in to him, he’ll hold that over you from now on.
 If he can’t get you alone, he’ll eventually lose interest.”

 “Hey, is anybody hungry?” called out a male voice.
-Jon and Kristen looked out across the saloon and saw Dante and Jenni walking toward them, each with a large plastic tray laden with food from the cafeteria.
+Jon and Kristen looked out across the saloon and saw Dante and Jenni walking toward them, each with a large plastic tray laden with food.
 Kristen grinned at Jon and then hurried down to the table in the pit.

 “I sure am!” the botanist exclaimed to the pair.
 “Thank you!”

 “We assumed you wouldn't want to return to the cafeteria right away,” Jenni said, putting her tray on the table next to Dante's, “so we brought you back a little of everything to choose from.”

 Jon joined the group and felt his stomach rumble at the sight of everything; they had brought plenty of food.
 One tray included plates, dinnerware and several bottles of soda, both diet and fully leaded.
 “All this is for us?” he asked.

 “All yours, killer!”
 Dante quipped.
 Jon gifted him with an evil eye, but the other man backed up with both hands raised, pleading.
 “Just kidding!
 Go ahead and eat all you want.
 We’ve already stuffed ourselves.”

 The four of them took seats at the table.
 Jenni opened up soda bottles for each of them while Kristen and Jon filled up their plates.